 1. In the bowl of an electric mixer with the paddle or in a food processor, mix flour, salt and sugar until combined.

 3. Sprinkle with 6 tablespoons of the ice water.
 Mix or pulse until the dough begins to mass together.
-If necessary, add additional water 1 teaspoon at a time until dough holds together.
+If necessary, add additional water 1 teaspoon at a time until the dough holds together when pressed with your fingers.

 4. Shape the dough into 2 balls; flatten into 2 discs.
 Wrap in plastic wrap and refrigerate for at least 1 hour.